The Episcopal Church of the Good Shepherd Summerville, SC

 Good Shepherd loves to welcome visitors and newcomers.

-You are invited to Come and see.
+We invite you to Come and see.
 Come and worship.
 Come and learn.
 Come and serve Christ.

 All are welcome!
 All are valued!
 All are loved!